Geoogolla/enterprise-docs/docs/administrator-guide/application-startup/index.md

 ## Offline Installation

 > **NOTE:** Offline unlock key available for selected customers only.
-Please [contact us](https://www.boldreports.com/contact) to get access to offline unlock key.
+Please [contact us](https://www.boldreports.com/contact) to get access to the offline unlock key.

 ![Activate the account with Unlock key option](/static/assets/on-premise/images/getting-started/application-startup-login-license.png)

-If you are installing the Bold Reports in firewall restricted environments, you can use offline unlock key to activate the account.
+If you are installing the Bold Reports in firewall restricted environments, you can use the offline unlock key to activate the account.
 Please download your offline unlock key [here](https://www.boldreports.com/account/downloads/embedded).

 ![Unlock key file page](/static/assets/on-premise/images/getting-started/offline-setup-page.png)